danzeeeman/code_toolkit_S2022/Syllabus.md

 Even though the weekly homework is mainly graded pass/fail, notice from the Final Grade Calculation above that it represents the largest fraction of your final grade.
 The best way to do well in terms of grading will be to keep up with the weekly homework, and if you don’t keep up with the homework it will be difficult to end up with a high grade.
 The reason I’ve structured things this way is because I have found that the best way for you to do well in terms of learning is also to keep up with the weekly homework.
 Our semester will proceed through small steps, but we’ll take those steps fairly quickly, and the topics will be like incremental blocks that build on each other, so make sure you understand the concept each week in order to be sure next week will make sense.
 ## Readings and reading responses
-We also have readings and videos about every two weeks.
-These are indicated in the course schedule below and will be posted to the class website.
+We also have readings and videos about every week weeks.
+These are indicated in the course schedule below and will be posted to the class github.
 You will be asked to submit a short reading response of about 150 words that mainly consists of quotes from the text that you wish to highlight and some questions or comments based on those passages.
 These will be submitted in a shared [Google Doc](https://docs.google.com/document/d/1EVALM_XbkDWo0Y4u45wBYwqAE9h1CCWQFeBrmGzN7p8).
 I will also pose questions in the Google Doc to serve as a prompt to guide your reading and responses.
 Like the weekly programming exercises, these will also be due at 12pm the morning before class and will also be graded pass/fail.

 ## [READING DISCUSSION GOOGLE DOC](https://docs.google.com/document/d/1EVALM_XbkDWo0Y4u45wBYwqAE9h1CCWQFeBrmGzN7p8)
 ### Projects